-Program Goals of Literature
+Program Approach of Literature

 BJU Press Literature teaches students to read for wisdom and enrichment as well as for pleasure.
 Each literature book includes a broad range of literary selections from different cultures, genres, and time periods.
 In addition to analyzing literary elements and interpretating meanings in a selection, your students will learn how to evaluate literature from a biblical worldview.